A 10 Point Progressive Platform That Democrats and Independents Can Embrace in 2020 [Updated]

 Sherrod Brown and House Sponsors via CNN: "It's the most effective tool we have to put more money in the pockets of ordinary Americans.
 It's simple to administer, it's repeatedly demonstrated its success, and it gives families what they need most -- extra dollars.
 We worked to expand the credit and make it permanent in 2015, and the following year, it lifted nearly 6 million Americans out of poverty."

 9. Rebuild our International Alliances to Strengthen our National Defense: Democratic candidates must lay out to voters how President Trump's "America first" go-it-alone foreign policies have made the world a more dangerous place and weakened our hand internationally.
-And, they must also reassure our allies that we will never again so casually abandon our friends as Trump has the Kurds in Syria.
+And, they must also reassure our allies that we will never again so casually abandon our friends as Trump did with the Kurds in Syria.

 Our alliances have always amplified our strength and expanded our reach internationally. longtime Pentagon official Michele Flournoy said it best: